Trump lashes out at China, vows quick response

 It is unclear under what authority Trump could demand private companies alter their production.

-The outburst came after China announced Friday it will hit US soybeans, lobsters, peanut butter and other imports worth $75 billion with new tariffs in retaliation for Washington latest round of punitive duties due to take effect in two rounds, September 1 and December 15.
+China announced Friday it would hit US soybeans, lobsters, peanut butter and other imports worth $75 billion with new tariffs in retaliation for Washington's latest round of punitive duties that take effect in two rounds, September 1 and December 15.

 "I will be responding to China's Tariffs this afternoon.
 This is a GREAT opportunity for the United States," he tweeted.